Ice damming is a major source of water damage to many homes….

 When a whole house fan is installed in the home, it was difficult to control moisture and heat loss.
 The Battic Door Whole House Fan Cover and Battic Door Whole House Fan Shutter Seal provide two low-cost, easy-to-install solutions to this common problem.

-Form the experts at University of Minnesota:
+From the experts at University of Minnesota:

 What is an ice dam?